EHillLab/EHillLab.github.io/README.md

 <img src="elaine_image1.jpg" alt="Elaine" class="profile-img">

-Welcome!

-I am <strong style="font-size: 1.0em;">Dean's Professor</strong> in the Departments of Public Health Sciences, of Economics, and of Obstetrics & Gynecology at the University of Rochester.
-I am a health and environmental economist.
-I am also a Research Associate at the National Bureau of Economic Research (NBER) and hold a courtesy appointment at Oregon State University.
-My research is at the intersection of health, health policy, and the environment and human capital formation.
-To learn more, please see my [CV](Elaine_L_Hill_CV.pdf) and [research page](research.md).
+Elaine Hill is Dean's Professor in the Public Health Sciences, and a Professor of Economics and of Obstetrics & Gynecology at the University of Rochester.
+She is a health and environmental economist and her research focuses on the intersection of health, health policy, the environment, and human capital formation.
+She is also a Research Associate at the National Bureau of Economic Research (NBER), a faculty member at the Institute for Data Science at the University of Rochester, and holds a courtesy appointment at Oregon State University.
+She holds a BA in Economics and Mathematics from Oberlin College and a PhD from Cornell University.
+To learn more, please see her [CV](Elaine_L_Hill_CV.pdf) and [research page](research.md).

 <p class="bio-block" align="left" style="line-height: 1.2; margin-top: 35px;">